bennettslin/yearlings_bobtail_app/NAVIGATION_REFACTOR_NOTES.md

 * Helmet should get promo page in album
 * Add date to onesheet and pitch

-# Tech notes
-* Need helper to get state from window's pop state
-    * See if this can be consolidated with validator methods
-    * Also get verse and annotation from search

 # Acceptance criteria
 * Don't navigate upon app load (/)